We leverage the power of technology to create engaging, powerful learning experiences.

 - Use technology in support of the development and delivery of instruction

 Visit the University Catalog to learn more about required coursework for the Instructional Technology major and also learn more about the 4+1 Accelerated Program that is designed for undergraduate students in the Instructional Technology major who have interest, and demonstrated ability, to pursue the MA in Educational Technology.
+If you are a transfer student, learn more about how your Associate of Applied Sciences degree in instructional technology or a technology related field can be applied towards this degree.

 Making the Most of Your Major